-The Department of Social Sciences is home to the Economics, History, and Political Science disciplines; interdisciplinary programs in Urban & Regional Studies and Social Studies; and master’s degree programs in Public Administration and Public Policy; and Geography unit.
-Supplementing these academic areas are various internship opportunities for students through our Public Affairs and Ottawa Internship Programs.
+The Department of Social Sciences is home to the Economics, History, and Political Science disciplines; interdisciplinary programs in Urban & Regional Studies, Community Change Studies and Social Studies; a master’s degree program in Public Administration and Policy; and Geography unit.
+Supplementing these academic areas are various internship opportunities for students through our Public Affairs, Economics and Ottawa Internship Programs.
 The Social Sciences Department also hosts an ongoing Research Colloquium and a Mid-East Lecture Series.
 These diverse opportunities share a focus on the forces that have been affecting human individuals and groups in an ever-changing and increasingly complex world.

 Internships & Co-ops

 The Social Science department offers the following internship opportunities.
 Urban and Regional Studies also offers the URST Internship, which appears in the course schedule as URST 485.
 It offers students field experiences with businesses, non-profit organizations and government agencies.

 Invitation to do an independent study on Macroeconometric models of the U.S. Economy.

 The political science faculty support student participation in the annual Meeting of Minds, which provides undergraduate students and faculty at UM-Dearborn, UM-Flint and Oakland University the opportunity to come together to present and discuss their research.

 Urban and Regional Studies

 Urban and Regional Studies (URST) program majors are required to complete 6 credit hours of community based research.
 This can take the form of any combination of an Academic Internship, an Independent Study or an Academic Service Learning Course.